pacogn/dotfiles/README.md

 7. install [the-silver-searcher aka ag](https://github.com/ggreer/the_silver_searcher): `brew install the_silver_searcher`
 8. symlink all `.symlink` files to your home folder `ln -s PATH_TO_SOURCE_FILE.symlink ~/.FILE_NAME`
 9. apply macos defaults: `sh ~/.dotfiles/macos/defaults`
+10. install rouge (I'll go ahead and suggest sudoing this, there must be a better way though): `sudo gem install rouge`

 - to push to github (https with two factor authentication) you will need to use a token instead of your password.
 [Instructions here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)